 For pets and owners with a stylish bent, Casual Home’s attractive wooden crate could be the perfect option.
 The crate, available in four different sizes and colors, doubles up as a neat end table, so your pet can sit nearby when you relax together.

-The variety of colors allow the crate to blend in with most interiors, and it’s easy to assemble in no time.
-The lockable grate at the crate’s front allows pets to see out, and enables ventilation, while keeping them safely in place.
+The variety of colors allow the crate to blend in with most interiors, and it’s simple to assemble in no time.
+The lockable grate at the crate’s front allows pets to see out, and enables proper ventilation while keeping them safely in place.
 The solid wood construction makes for great durability, and it’s sustainably sourced too for your peace of mind.
-Because the crate allows less visibility than standard wired designs, it’s not a great option for pooches who aren’t already crate trained.
+Because this wooden model allows less visibility than a standard wire crate, it’s not a great option for pooches who aren’t already crate trained.
 For dogs who’ve been in crates before, though, it provides a cozy and secure space for relaxation and sleep.

 Wire mesh crate available in 7 sizes

 Features 2 strategically positioned doors, for easy access

 Includes a divider panel, allowing you to adjust the crate’s size as your puppy grows